 To supplement the course material I have provided in Blackboard, it is expected that students will read the CourseMate modules and online material in their entirety.
 Each chapter/topic in CourseMate corresponds to the respective chapter in this course.
 The course is divided into four units: 1) The Criminal Justice System, 2) The Police & Law Enforcement, 3) Criminal Courts, and 4) Corrections.
-Within each unit in Blackboard there are three to four chapters, one discussion session, one quiz, and one exam (however, the quizzes and exams will not be made available until the dates listed on the course schedule).
+Within each unit there are three chapters, one discussion session, one quiz, and one exam; however, the discussions, quizzes, and exams will not be made available until the dates listed on the course schedule.
 Each chapter also contains my traditional instructor lecture, corresponding to the topic at hand, and a PowerPoint slideshow from the book chapter as well as a printable PDF handout for each of the slideshow presentations.
 Furthermore, many of my instructor lectures contain valuable web links to outside sources to enhance student learning about the topic, and it is strongly encouraged that students explore these sites in greater depth.
+Access to the chapter content can be found using the tab to the left identified as "Chapter Content."
+Discussions can be accessed using the "Discussions" tab on the left, and quizzes and exams using the "Quizzes & Exams" tab.